S-Solomon/Darkmode-Image-Gallery/README.md

 # Darkmode-Image-Gallery

-Implemented darkmode using font awsome icons, and local storage to save browser preference.
+Implemented darkmode using font awsome icons, and local storage to save user browser preference.